New Mexico Leaders To Militia: If You Want To Help Community, Stop Showing Up Armed

 The group's co-founder and chaplain is a 30-year-old framing carpenter with a red beard and tattoos named Bryce Provance.

 Critics accuse him of being a racist.
-They have posted on the internet photos of Provance dressed as a rebel soldier, posing in front of the Confederate battle flag.
+They have posted photos of Provance dressed as a rebel soldier, posing in front of the Confederate battle flag.
 And he was listed as a state commander on the website of the New Confederate States of America.

 "I am not a white nationalist," Provance said, "but I did like their slogan of Heritage, Not Hate."

 Unlike the rest of the squad, he does not carry loaded weapons to demonstrations.
 He can't.
-He is a convicted felon with a long criminal record in Washington State that includes burglary and armed robbery and prison time.
+He is a convicted felon with a long criminal record in Washington state that includes burglary, armed robbery and prison time.

 "You know, I did stupid things.
 I've lost a lot of my life," he said tearfully.
 He described a turbulent childhood during which he was addicted to cocaine by age 13.
 He said he formed the militia as a kind of restitution to society, and "to help our sheriffs."